shamalanrajesvaran/UMA_IE500_Data_Mining/README.md

 - Random Forest
 - K-Nearest Neighbors (KNN)
 - XGBoost
+- logistic regression

-Evaluation metrics include accuracy, precision, recall, F1-score, and ROC-AUC where applicable.
+Evaluation metrics include accuracy, precision, recall, F1-score, and ROC-AUC where applicable (e.g. not for KNN).
+Furthermore, for final evaluation of candidate models - RF and XGB - further qualitative evaluation was conduncted.
+For details see the notebook: "Model_eval_and_compare"

 ## 🔧 Technologies Used